ZIJ/svg-path/README.md

 ##### Chainable SVG path string generator with some sugar added

-* Supports Node, AMD and browser environments (EcmaScript 5+ or shims)
+* Supports Node, AMD and browser environments (EcmaScript 5 or newer, shims should also work)
 * No dependencies

 Writing SVG paths by hand is intuitively easy: